sanpezlo/research-project/data/problems/06/correct.md

 ---
-Write a JavaScript function that returns the average of an array of n using a "while" loop.
+Write a JavaScript function that returns the smallest number from an array of numbers using a "while" loop.
 ---

 ```js